Skip to main content

 This will create one metric in Memfault to track each requested aggregation:

-• rssi.mean: The mean RSSI value seen in the reporting period (i.e. the average signal strength).
+• rssi.mean: the mean RSSI value seen in the reporting period (i.e. the average signal strength).

-• rssi.min: The minimum RSSI value seen in the reporting period (i.e. the worst signal strength).
+• rssi.min: the minimum RSSI value seen in the reporting period (i.e. the worst signal strength).

 The available distribution aggregations are defined in the NumericAgg enum: